devonfw-tutorials/tutorials/devon4ng-architecture/files/overview.md

 * A **module** describes an applications feature area.
 The application flight-app may have a module called booking.

 An application developed using Angular consists of multiple modules.
 There are feature modules and special modules - *core* and *shared*.
 Angular or Angular Styleguide give no guidance on how to structure a module internally.
 This is where this architecture comes in.

+Let us clone and refer a devon4ng application for better understanding.